levonk/interview-data-engineer/README.md

 * Do not assume that you should only use tools/services that can run within your IDE.
 The preference is to identify what production level tools/libraries/services you would recommend.
 * The team currently uses Eclipse and IntelliJ
 * Submit the work via GitHub
+* If there are any improvements that you would make to this Epic around the requirements or your implementation, feel free to make them or add them via a Readme or inline comments.

 ## Epic:
 As an Interviewer I need a highly reliable update of tweets on a query term as frequently as possible with parts of speech tagging so I may have a comparable code sample.